vcolen/vcolen/README.md

 ### Thank you for taking interest in my profile! 🥳

 - :fire: I'm currently learning Swift
-- ✅ Main goal is to land an iOS Dev job by the end of the year
+- ✅ Main goal is to land an iOS Dev job by the end of the year (I did it guys!)
 - 3️⃣rd term studying Computer Science at PUC Minas
 - 💻 Coding is my passion :)